A semi-supervised framework for diverse multiple hypothesis testing scenarios: Supplementary Methods

 We point out some additional minor details regarding our implementation of RESET.
-We use the \texttt{randomxForest} package, \texttt{nnet} and \texttt{mgcv} to implement the random forest, two-layer neural network and generative additive model in \texttt{R}, respectively.
-We used the default parameters for the random forest, the default parameters for the two-layer neural network and the default parameters for the generative additive model (except we use \texttt{drop.intercept = TRUE}).
+We use the \texttt{randomForest} package, \texttt{nnet} and \texttt{mgcv} to implement the random forest, two-layer neural network and generalized additive model in \texttt{R}, respectively.
+We used the default parameters for the random forest except with $1000$ trees, the default parameters for the two-layer neural network and the default parameters for the generalized additive model (except we use \texttt{drop.intercept = TRUE}).
 If the number of side information variables used by RESET is $\leq 3$, a smoothing spline is fitted with \texttt{mgcv::s} otherwise a natural cubic spline is fitted using 5 degrees of freedom with \texttt{splines::ns} on each side information variable separately (for computational efficiency).
-For the use of GAM in RESET, we used \texttt{tryCatch} to switch to a random forest in the rare case that the GAM was not able to complete.
-Some real data sets contain p-values that are `zero'.
+If GAM fails to fit, we used \texttt{tryCatch} to remove the smooth terms and therefore becoming just a linear model.
+Some real datasets contain p-values that are `zero'.
 Hence when we calculate $W_i = \lvert \Phi^{-1} (p_i) \rvert$ for such p-values, we obtain \texttt{Inf} in \texttt{R}.
 We replace instances of \texttt{Inf} for the maximum real-valued score in the dataset.
-Lastly we used the default settings of RESET for \textit{all} numerical and real data experiments unless otherwise stated in the main text.
+Unless otherwise stated, we used the same default settings of RESET for \textit{all} simulated and real data experiments, which includes all of the heuristics described in this section (Section~\ref{sec:further_details_reset}).